irmen/Pyro4/docs/source/tutorials.rst

 for an easier transition).

 .. note::
-    This time we won't be using ``serveSimple`` to publish the objects and start the Daemon.
+    This time we won't be using :py:meth:`serveSimple` to publish the objects and start the Daemon.
     Instead, a daemon is created manually, we register our own objects, and start the request loop ourselves.
 This needs more code but gives you more control.